projectcapsule/capsule/docs/operator/references.md

 Please, refer to [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) documentation for the subject.

-The assigned LimitRange is inherited by any namespace created in the tenant
+The assigned _LimitRanges_ are inherited by any namespace created in the tenant

 ```yaml
 kind: LimitRange